-An electric pressure cooker consists of three parts, the lid, inner pot and housing.
-See the diagram to the right.
+An electric pressure cooker consists of three parts, the lid, inner pot and housing unit.
 The most important things to know about electric pressure cookers are the safety valves and smart control box.

 The Inner Pot

 The inner pot is a removable cooking pot.
 It is generally made from aluminum or stainless steel.
-The aluminum inner pots may be stamped and buffed or anodized, but this metal is unsuitable for the dishwasher.
-Higher quality stainless steel inner pot are made with sturdy, three-ply, or copper-clad bottom for uniformed heating.
+Instant Pot uses high quality stainless steel inner pots made with sturdy, three-ply, or copper-clad bottom for uniformed heating.

 The Lid Lock

 The lid has a gasket or sealing ring.
-When the lid is played on the cooker in the sealed position, the lid and the inner pot form an air-tight chamber.
+When the lid is placed on the cooker in the sealed position, the lid and inner pot form an airtight chamber.
 The pressure inside this chamber increases when heat is applied to the inner pot.
-There would be an unsafe operating condition if the lid is not in the locked position when significant amount of pressure is generated inside the chamber.
-Some electric cookers have the pin lock mechanism to prevent the lid from being accidentally opened while there is significant amount of pressure inside.
-The pin is essentially a float valve.
+Operating the lid not locked in position with a significant amount of pressure generated is unsafe and not recommended.
+Instant Pot® models have float valves, a pin lock mechanism to prevent the lid from being accidentally opened while there is significant amount of pressure inside.
 If there is enough pressure inside the inner pot, the float valve is pushed up by the pressure.
-Once pushed up, the pin of the float vale serves as latch lock and prevents the lid from the turning movement, even under force.
+Once pushed up, the pin of the float valve serves as latch lock and prevents the lid from turning, even under force.

-Instant Pot also extends such safety assurance with a safety power switch.
-If the lid is not in the desired fully close position, the electronic control system of Instant Pot can detect the situation and will not switch on the power for heating.
+Instant Pot® also extends such safety assurance with a safety power switch.
+If the lid is not in the desired fully close position, the electronic control system detects the situation and will not switch on the power for heating.

 Similar to the conventional pressure cooker, the pin of the float valve can be self-destroyed by excessive temperature or pressure.
 The float valve without the pin becomes a pressure escape hole, and the pressure inside the chamber is released this hole.
 Although in such a case the float valve is permanently damaged and possible a lid replacement may be required, this is an effective last line of defense from the safety perspective.
-The modern electric pressure cookers also use other safety assurance measures before this last line defense kicks in.
-Instant Pot employs the patented innovative push-down pressure release mechanism to release excessive pressure, even in the unlikely case where the pin of the float valve cannot destroyed.
-Instant Pot provides a multi-level in-depth defense system to offer unprecedented safety assurance to the consumers.
+Instant Pot® employs the patented innovative push-down pressure release mechanism to release excessive pressure, even in the unlikely case where the pin of the float valve cannot destroyed.
+Instant Pot® provides a multi-level in-depth defense system to offer unprecedented safety assurance to the consumers.

 Normally, the only way the pressure can escape is through a pressure release regulator valve on the lid.
-The pressure release valve has anti-block shield insider the lid.
-The pressure release regulator valve is made not to release the pressure under normal operating pressure range when in the seal position.
+The pressure release valve has an anti-block shield inside the lid.
 If the pressure increases beyond the safe operating range, the pressure release regular valve will be pushed up, similar to that on the conventional pressure cooker, to release excessive pressure built up inside the chamber.
 The difference from the conventional pressure cooker is that the pressure release valve only kicks in to release excessive pressure due to possible failure of electronic based sensing circuitry.

 The Housing: Sensors, Heating Element & Control Box

-The control panel, being the user interface of the control box, allows one-key operation to activate pre-programmed cooking cycle for various dishes.
+The control panel allows one-key operation to activate pre-programmed cooking cycles for various dishes.
 For instance, corns, peas, cauliflower and broccoli can be steamed in 1 minute.
-Frozen corns, peas, cauliflower and broccoli will been done in 2 minutes.
-Dry beans and bones will take only 30~40 minutes.
+Frozen corns, peas, cauliflower and broccoli will be done in 2 minutes.
+Dry beans and bones will take only 30-40 minutes.